-Here’s our list of the best restaurants in Manchester for Valentine’s Day 2024 – places that are romantic but not soppy, sexy but not saccharine, and open in the run-up to, and days after Valentine’s Day as well.
+Here’s our list of the most romantic restaurants in Manchester for Valentine’s Day 2025 – places that are romantic but not soppy, sexy but not saccharine, and open in the run-up to, and days after Valentine’s Day as well.

 Want more ideas?
 Have a look at our Manchester date night restaurants and alternative Valentine’s nights out.